PotHix/pothix.github.com/content/posts/whywesleep.md

 40% of the population are morning people, 30% are night owls, and the rest are in between Melatonin helps to pace the sleep cycle
-Because our Circadian Rhythm is bigger than 24 hours, it's easier to artificially stretch a day than shrink it Jet lag happens when you travel through timezones but your circadian time is not adjusted yet Caffeine is the only addictive drug we give to our children Caffeine doesn't kill the urge to sleep; it just blocks the signals of the level of adenosine for your brain.
+Because our Circadian Rhythm is bigger than 24 hours, it's easier to artificially stretch a day than shrink it Jet lag happens when you travel through timezone but your circadian time is not adjusted yet Caffeine is the only addictive drug we give to our children Caffeine doesn't kill the urge to sleep; it just blocks the signals of the level of adenosine for your brain.
 When the caffeine effect passes, you will probably have a caffeine crash because of the level of adenosine accumulated
 Wake state is learning, NREM state is reflecting, REM state is integration (integrating neurons with each other)